-The Personal Identification Information In Property Data Code of Conduct (the Code), was introduced on 1 October 2009, (when it was known as the QVAS Code of Conduct,) to address concerns about the use of personal identification information being sourced from

-Queensland Valuation and Sales (QVAS) databases maintained by the Department of Natural Resources and Mines (DNRM).
+The Personal Identification Information In Property Data Code of Conduct (the Code), was introduced on 1 October 2009, (when it was known as the QVAS Code of Conduct,) to address concerns about the inappropriate use of personal identification information sourced from Queensland Valuation and Sales (QVAS) databases maintained by the Department of Natural Resources and Mines (DNRM).
 The database includes the following information:

-- details of the property, including the street address - transaction details (e.g. purchase price and type of sale); and - relevant details, i.e. names and service addresses of the vendors and purchasers.
+- details of the property, including the street address - transaction details (e.g. purchase price and type of sale); and - personal information, namely the names and service addresses of the vendors and purchasers.

-The 'service address' is the address nominated by the property owner for the receipt of official correspondence, for example Council rates notice, and in some circumstances may differ from the property's street address.
+The 'service address' is the address nominated by the property owner for the receipt of official correspondence, such as Council rates notices, and may differ from the property's street address.
 Investor-owned as distinct from owner-occupier properties will frequently have service addresses different to the property's street address.

-Access to the information held in the QVAS database is available to individual businesses, industry professionals and members of the public and can be obtained over the counter for a fee from DNRM.
+Access to the information held in the QVAS database is available online to individual businesses, industry professionals and members of the public and can be obtained over the counter for a fee from DNRM.
 The information is generally accessed by potential purchasers and professionals acting in property transactions, for example, real estate agents, financing sources (e.g. banks), solicitors and valuers.